fonnesbeck/git_tutorial/PITCHME.md

 # HEAD

+Note:
-^ As we saw in the previous lesson, we can refer to commits by their identifiers.
+ As we saw in the previous lesson, we can refer to commits by their identifiers.

 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

 ---

+Note:
-^ We've been adding one line at a time to `diary.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+ We've been adding one line at a time to `diary.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
 Before we start, let's make a change to `diary.txt`.